Lewis Payne (footballer): Career

 Payne signed his first professional contract with Southampton in November 2021.
 On 23 August 2022, he made his professional debut in the 3–0 win over Cambridge United in the EFL Cup, providing the assist for the first goal.

 On 31 January 2023, Payne signed for National League club Eastleigh until the end of the season.
+On 3 March 2023, Payne returned to Southampton following the termination of his loan spell.